10 Common Pregnancy Discomforts & How to Relieve Them Naturally

-Common Pregnancy Issues and Discomforts
+Common Pregnancy Discomforts and Relief Tips

+Always consult your healthcare provider if symptoms are severe or concerning-every pregnancy is different.
 When pregnant, you will notice many changes.
 While most are normal, some discomforts and problems are very common.

 I have listed ten common issues experienced by the majority of pregnant women, rather than rare serious complications.